The last ecological insular paradise of the Mediterranean

 The landing on the island, quickly puts you in context with the reality, as the big island of Cabrera, the fifth and the last of the Balearics in size, is the largest uninhabited island in the Mediterranean (no body lives there throughout the year) and makes the best example of undisturbed island ecosystems in the Spanish Mediterranean, with and unimaginable seabed, sparkling with light and life.

-Accompanied by the National Park Guide, Eduard Casajuana, and the proper authorizations, the 4hr stay in the island are recreated with different interpretations that refer to the exuberant and natural environment and biodiversity, as well as the fascinating history of the archipelago, while walking on a 2hr itinerary, which includes dodging cute lizards indigenous of the Gimnesias Islands and almost all the breathtaking views to the archipelago.
+Accompanied by the National Park Guide, Eduard Casajuana, and the proper authorizations to enter exclusion areas of the NP, the 4hr stay on the island are recreated with different interpretations that refer to the exuberant and natural environment and biodiversity, as well as the fascinating history of the archipelago, while walking on a 2hr itinerary, which includes dodging cute lizards indigenous of the Balearics and almost all the breathtaking views to the archipelago.

 On our way back by boat to Mallorca, the incursion to the blue cave, allows you to swim and immerse yourself in spectacular reflections of light which form unusual blue colours, similars to a sapphire gemstone.
 This makes the perfect end for the visit to the last ecological paradise of the Mediterranean.